Valorant weapon tier list – ranking the best guns for the current patch

 • D-Tier: Avoid these guns unless you know what you’re doing.

 When it comes to damage, here are some numbers to keep in mind.
-Players start with 100 health and can increase this by 25 or 50 by purchasing light or heavy armor.
+Players start with 100 health and can increase this by 25 or 50 by purchasing light or heavy armour.
 Weapons have different damage values based on which body part you strike and the distance between you and your opponent.
 If you deal equal or more damage than a player’s health, they will be knocked out for the round.
 Some abilities grant overheal and can revive players so be careful.
-And with that, let’s get into each weapon in Valorant.
+And with that, let’s get into each weapon in Valorant and how they rank.

 • Cost: 4700 credits